blueriver/MuraAngularDecoupled/README.md

 npm install
 ```

-If you're on window you will need to edit this file to change "cp" to "copy"
+If you're on Windows you will need to edit this file to change "cp" to "copy"

 https://github.com/blueriver/MuraAngularDecoupled/blob/master/angular/package.json#L20